Pleasantries in Prairie Village

 Looking for a reason to put on real pants?
 Look no further than Tatsu’s French Restaurant.
 No elastic waste bands allowed at this white tablecloth establishment with delicacies, such as Suprême de Poulet Teriyaki, Boeuf Bourguignon and Shrimp Meuniére.
 (We’re not exactly sure what’s for dinner but it sounds délicieux!)

 For trendy eats, sample Story.—an upscale neighborhood restaurant serving American fare inspired by French, Italian and Spanish cuisine.
-Urban Table is another food/wine/social joint you need to see and be seen at BRGR Kitchen & Bar proudly announces its burgers are made from cows that are 100% awesome—or at least 100% grass-fed.
+Va Bene Italian Eatery features the fresh flavors of Italy and BRGR Kitchen & Bar proudly announces its burgers are made from cows that are 100% awesome—or at least 100% grass-fed.
 (We even featured BRGR’s patio as one the top outdoor dining rooms in Kansas City.)

 After dinner, indulge in a little (or a lotta) chocolatey goodness at Laura Little’s Candies, appropriately located at 75th and Eaton.
 From Vanilla Oreo to Chocolate Raspberry, it’s recommended you eat fudge until you can’t budge.
 Dolce Bakery is another danger zone for must-eat sweet treats involving fresh lemon bars, key lime tarts and blueberry buckles.
 Be sure and ask about the owner’s latest collaboration: Ice Cream Sammiches.

 Visit The Village (71st St. and Mission Rd.) for one-stop shopping.
-Be sure to get acquainted with local gems like Golden & Pine, The Better Cheddar, Village Flower Company and The Village Music Academy.
+Be sure to get acquainted with local gems like Golden & Pine, The Better Cheddar, Village Flower Company and RSVP in the Village.